utkarshcoder7895/PowerBiProject/README.md

 # PowerBiProject
-This is a PowerBi Dashboard which shows the criket data in a very easy to read format.
+This is a PowerBi Dashboard which shows the cricket data in a very easy to read format.